chebert/ssdl/README.md

 Super-Simple DirectMedia Layer.
 ===============================

-Simplified wrapper around SDL meant for one-window projects that just want a simple foreign function interface with the bare essentials.
+Simplified wrapper around SDL for SBCL meant for one-window projects that just want a simple foreign function interface with the bare essentials.
 Basically for 2D games, where you want to do everything yourself, but just want a window, input, and textures.